+TrustWorks has developed a comprehensive series of country profiles that analyse the various sociopolitical, economic and/or environmental risks faced by prospective clients in high-risk countries, and possible linkages between these dynamics and human rights abuses.

+The country profiles form the basis upon which TrustWorks builds its outreach strategy, identifying salient issues in high-risk countries that can be mitigated through a careful selection of companies which may benefit from our services.
+TrustWorks's conflict management expertise allows us to bridge the gap between governments, communities and companies to help the latter minimise the negative and maximise the positive impact of their operations.

-TrustWorks has developed country profiles that highlight the various socio-political, economic and/or environmental risks faced by prospective clients, and possible linkages between these dynamics and human rights abuses.
-The country profiles have been used to identify companies which may benefit from our services in terms of our ability to help them minimise the negative and maximise the positive impact of their operations.
-When we are approached by a new client, we usually take 1-2 weeks to do our due diligence on the company and to complete our assessment of whether we are in a position to assist, or not.
+Accordingly, the selection of our clients is a particularly thorough process.
+When approached by a new client, we usually take 1-2 weeks to do our due diligence on the company and to complete our assessment of whether we are in a position to assist, or not.